-O Agni, ocean, with your arrow, named the young, be gentle to us, homage of this to you, may we continue to exist living upon this of you; o Agni the violent, the unfathomable, the gravelly, the one abiding in woods; with your arrow, named the young, be gentle to us, homage of this to you, may we continue existing living upon this of you; indeed these five Agnis are the layers, the first is named the ocean, the second the violent, the third the unfathomable, the fourth the gravelly, the fifth the wooden (one abiding in the wood), if he would not offer the oblations to them, they would burn the adhvaryu and the sacrificer (yajamāna), if he offers these oblations, he indeed appeases them with the share, the adhvaryu doesn’t fall in pain neither the sacrificer.
+O Agni, ocean, with your arrow, named the young, be gentle to us, homage of this to you, may we continue to exist living upon this of you; O Agni the violent, the unfathomable, the gravelly, the one abiding in woods; with your arrow, named the young, be gentle to us, homage of this to you, may we continue existing living upon this of you; indeed these five Agnis are the layers, the first is named the ocean, the second the violent, the third the unfathomable, the fourth the gravelly, the fifth the wooden (one abiding in the wood), if he would not offer the oblations to them, they would burn the adhvaryu and the sacrificer (yajamāna), if he offers these oblations, he indeed appeases them with the share, the adhvaryu doesn’t fall in pain neither the sacrificer.

 2x ványaḥ: nom. masc. sing. of ványa-